furlongm/patchman/README.md

 ## Summary

-Patchman is a django-based patch status monitoring tool for linux systems.
+Patchman is a Django-based patch status monitoring tool for linux systems.
 Patchman provides a web interface for monitoring the package updates available for linux hosts.